The Social Life of Pain: A Free Drop-In Pain Group

 On Zoom Mondays 6-7:15pm pacific

-Pain is a relationship: it’s a relationship you have with yourself.
+Pain is a relationship.
+It's a relationship you have with yourself, and we work on it better in company.

 What you’ll get from this group:

-• New ways of understanding where your ideas about pain come from (and how they’ve been shaped over time)
+New ways of understanding where your ideas about pain come from (and how they’ve been shaped)